SinaC/TetriNET/readme.txt

 merge spectator and player endpoint server room: may be specified in RegisterPlayer or by default start in first room with an empty place.
 Create automatically room when player connects if the room doesn't exist

+options should be sent when connecting player or spectator and when modified by server master, not anymore when game is started

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version
 WPF Client bot: sometimes _handleNextTetriminoEvent is raised but WaitHandle is not woken up